TR-ASHcoder/Pong/README.md

 # Disclaimer

-this game only works on windows
+.exe file only works on windows

 ------